Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

-We will combine the convergence of the measure change under rescaling, which is the content of Lemma \ref{lem:measure-change}, and the convergence of the encoding processes of $(F^p(k),k\geq 1)$, which is the content of Proposition \ref{prop.convheightprocesspurple}, to prove Theorem \ref{thm.convoutforest}.
+We will now combine the convergence of the measure change under rescaling, which is the content of \cref{cor:measure-change}, and the convergence of the encoding processes of the forest with dummy leaves, which is the content of \cref{prop:convheightprocesspurple}, in order to prove \cref{prop:convoutforest}.